ZuraArabidze/DesignPatterns/README.md

 Each topping wraps the original drink, adding new behavior (like price or ingredients).

 **When to use it**:
--You want to add responsibilities to individual objects, not an entire class.
+- You want to add responsibilities to individual objects, not an entire class.
--You want to follow the Open/Closed Principle — extend behavior without modifying the existing code.
+- You want to follow the Open/Closed Principle — extend behavior without modifying the existing code.
--Subclassing would lead to an explosion of subclasses for every combination.
+- Subclassing would lead to an explosion of subclasses for every combination.

 ## Factory Method Pattern